rmcanany/SolidEdgeHousekeeper/README.md

 Select the program with the `Browse` button on the Options panel.
 Note, for downloaded programs, Windows sometimes sets a `Block` flag.
 Before you run it the first time, you can right-click the executable and select `Properties`.
 If it is blocked, there should be an option on the General Tab to `Unblock` it.

-For PowerShell programs, `*.ps1` and `*.snp`, you may need to change your security settings.
+For PowerShell programs, `*.ps1`, you may need to change your security settings.
 You can do so by opening a PowerShell command prompt.
 Then issue the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 Here is a Microsoft [<ins>**link**</ins>](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.5) with some details.
 If you're not an expert on such matters, you might want to run it by your IT department first.

 If you are writing your own program, be aware several interoperability rules apply.
 See [<ins>**HousekeeperExternalPrograms**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms#readme) for details and examples.